Skip to content

 Practice greens are wrong greens

-Play is prohibited from all practice greens.
+Play is prohibited from all practice greens (as from all wrong greens).
 For a ball or stance on a practice green, take free relief by dropping within one club length of the nearest point of complete relief, not nearer the hole.[1]
 (See rule 13.1f.)
-For safety, please notify others in the area before playing.

 [1] Because of the size and location of the practice greens at Jackson Park, the required relief area may be undesirable, such as behind trees and further from the hole.
 Taking a penalty of stroke and distance for the previous shot is also an option.
+(See rule 18.1.)

 Resolving Rules Issues During Round